IKIM-Essen/HyDRA/README.md

 sample1, path/to/your/long_read/fastq/sample1.fastq.gz,path/to/your/short_read /fastq/sample1_R1.fastq.gz,path/to/your/short_read /fastq/sample1_R2.fastq.gz
 ```

+### Generate samples.csv
+The `settings.csv` can also be generated instead of filling it manualy.
+Run the `config/sample_file_generator.py` python script to generate a sample.csv for all files in a folder. `folder_input`, `assembly_type_input` and `file_output` have to be set.
+Example:

+`python config/sample_file_generator.py  /groups/ds/Win-KID/DataPrep/PrepredData short config/pep/samples.csv`

 ### Settings
 Set the `assembly_type` at `config/config.yaml` to change the used input files:
 - `short`: Assamble only with short reads